Which San Diego Neighborhood Is Best for Your Vacation

 If you’re looking for the nicest possible option in Pacific Beach, this is probably it.
 It’s an AAA Four-Diamond beachfront property located on the more northern Pacific Beach side (a bit closer to Law Street where we like to go the beach).
 It’s a boutique property with a modest pool and no restaurant (though they do offer breakfast), but with excellent service and nice rooms with a classy sort of Tommy Bahama-style decor.
 Check prices across top sites.

 Tower23 is a beachfront, chic, modern, upscale boutique hotel for the young at heart.
 I’ve had plenty of readers be thrilled here for girls getaways, couples weekends and more.
 The rooms have a bright coastal palette with epic views.
 The hotel’s JRDN restaurant is popular, especially at sunset.
 Check prices across top sites.
+(Tip: Book through Mr. and Mrs. Smith to receive a welcome glass of sparkling wine, plus breakfast vouchers if you’re a SilverSmith or GoldSmith member.)

 Known as “The Jewel” of San Diego, the upscale community of La Jolla is one of the most popular places in San Diego to stay.
 Visitors to San Diego choose one of three La Jolla neighborhoods: the Village, La Jolla Shores, and the Torrey Pines/UC San Diego area.